Android Problems & Solutions

 In this section, we solve the most often Android problems and share some with insider tips with you.

 Even though Android is so great and so much fun, you may experience problems with it at one point or another.
+If you aren't an advanced programmer with an Android developer device, you might not be able to solve these problems on your own.

 Throughout my few years' experience with Android, I probably encountered all sorts of problems caused by tons of different things.